Amalan-ConStat/TidyTuesday/Week_35/bridges_baby.md

 </tr>
 </tbody>
 </table>
 When I did try to plot the top ten bridges with most Total improvement there was one issue, which is the distance between first two values and the next 8 values.
-Therfore I divided the table into to.
+Therefore I divided the table into to.

-In this second table We can see there are two bridges which are from Balitmore City and are built in 1980 and 1971, but the amount spent on Total Improvement is 300,000,000.
+In this second table We can see there are two bridges which are from Baltimore City and are built in 1980 and 1971, but the amount spent on Total Improvement is 300,000,000.
 But there Average Daily Traffic is respectively 56280 and 30600.

 While we have another bridge from Baltimore City and built in 1907, but Total Improvement amount is 35,026,000.
 But the Average Daily Traffic is 3,900,000.